OpenEvalProject/evals/manuscripts/elife-42383/v2/manuscript.md

 To examine if FFN102 is loaded in GPe axons as a substrate for the dopamine transporter (DAT), we co-incubated slices with both FFN102 and the DAT inhibitor, nomifensine, for 30 min before the stimuli.
 The significant decrease of evoked fluorescent transients in slices co-incubated with nomifensine is consistent with an inhibition of uptake and loading of FFN102 into DA axons (Figure 2C,D).

-## FFN102 transients reflect synaptic dopamine release
+### FFN102 transients reflect synaptic dopamine release

 To assess whether the release of FFN102 within the GPe was of synaptic origin, we analyzed the effect of extracellular Ca2+ on FFN transient size.
 For these experiments, the levels of calcium reaching a slice were randomly alternated between 0.5, 2, and 4 mM Ca2+.
 An individual slice was perfused with a given concentration, allowing ten minutes for the calcium concentration to adjust within the slice.
 There was main effect of calcium levels on the AUC %ΔF/F (repeated measures ANOVA, p < 0.001) (Figure 3).
 Additionally, there was a significant difference between AUCs in the striatum and GPe (p < 0.001), as expected from our other experiments.
 We also found a significant interaction between calcium and region (p < 0.05).
 Consistent with release by synaptic vesicle fusion from dopamine axons in the striatum, 0.5 mM extracellular calcium produced significantly smaller average FFN102 striatal transients than 2 mM or 4 mM (Figure 3A,B).
 Similarly, within the GPe, calcium enhanced FFN102 transients (Figure 3C,D), with the response to increased calcium apparently saturating above 2 mM.

 ![Figure 3.](https://cdn.elifesciences.org/articles/42383/elife-42383-fig3-v2.jpg)

 **Figure 3.:** (A) Average processed transients of electrically evoked transients from striatal areas in slices perfused with 0.5, 2, and 4 mM Ca2+ (n = 9 slices).
 (B) There was a main effect of calcium-level on AUC %ΔF/F (repeated measures ANOVA, p < 0.001).
 The AUC %ΔF/F was higher in 2 and 4 mM than 0.5 mM Ca2+ (two-tailed paired t-test, p < 0.001).
 (C) Average processed transients of electrically evoked transients from GPe in slices perfused with 0.5, 2, and 4 mM Ca2+ (n = 16 slices).
 (D) The AUC %ΔF/F was higher in 2 and 4 mM than 0.5 mM Ca2+ (two-tailed paired t-test, p < 0.001).
-Additionally, there was a significant interaction between calcium levels and region (p<0.05).10.7554/eLife.42383.005Figure 3—source data 1.10.7554/eLife.42383.006Figure 3—source code 1.
+Additionally, there was a significant interaction between calcium levels and region (p<0.05).

 To confirm whether dopaminergic neurons were the source of the FFN transients, we used the toxin 6-hydroxydopamine (6-OHDA lesion) to unilaterally lesion the dopamine projections passing through the medial forebrain bundle.
 We used tyrosine hydroxylase (TH) immunolabel to confirm the lesions.
 We subsequently prepared slices from both hemispheres and recorded FFN transients within each slice (Figure 4A,B).
 The global averages of FFN transients for the lesioned and unlesioned sides were compared.
 Consistent with the hypothesis that FFN is released from DA neurons, 6-OHDA lesion significantly decreased the FFN transients (Figure 4B,C).
 After imaging FFN transients, we post-fixed and confirmed the lesion in the slices used for imaging.
 We noted that FFN transients in the non-lesioned side were decreased relative to control slices.
 Therefore, 6-OHDA depletion in one hemisphere may lead to a reduction of the GPe FFN transient on the contralateral side, consistent with reports that contralateral dopamine projections extend to the GPe (Pritzel et al., 1983; Douglas et al., 1987).